 Glucagonomas.
 They grow in the cells that make glucagon, a hormone that raises your blood sugar.
 They can cause high blood sugar levels, which can damage your nerves, eyes, heart, kidneys, and gums.
 About 75% are cancerous.

 VIPomas.
 These tumors grow in the cells that make vasoactive intestinal peptide (VIP), which helps control muscles and nerves in your stomach and intestine.
 This type of NET is rare.
 Most VIPomas are cancerous.

 Gastrinomas.
 They happen in people with a rare disorder called Zollinger-Ellison syndrome.
 These tumors grow in the cells that make gastrin, which controls stomach acid.
-About half are cancerous.
+Over half are cancerous.

 No one knows what causes pancreatic NETs.
 People who have family members with a disorder called multiple endocrine neoplasia type 1 (MEN1), which can also affect the pancreas, are more likely to get them.